Motley Rice LLC

 In re Solodyn Antitrust Litigation ($43 million settlement in 2018)*

 PRIOR TO MOTLEY RICE:

-Additional cases he’s actively involved in include In re Actos Antitrust Litigation, In re Effexor Antitrust Litigation, In re Lipitor Antitrust Litigation, In re Niaspan Antitrust Litigation, In re Suboxone Antitrust Litigation, and In re Zetia Antitrust Litigation.
+Additional cases he’s actively involved in at Motley Rice include In re Actos Antitrust Litigation, In re Effexor Antitrust Litigation, In re Lipitor Antitrust Litigation, In re Niaspan Antitrust Litigation, In re Suboxone Antitrust Litigation, and In re Zetia Antitrust Litigation.

-Michael is active in his community, serving as a member of the Flood and Erosion Committee for the Town of Westport, Ct., and as pro bono counsel in actions involving the misappropriation of perpetual care monies.
+Michael has been active in his communities having served as a member of the Flood and Erosion Committee for the Town of Westport, Ct., and presently serves as pro bono counsel in actions involving the misappropriation of perpetual care monies.
 He has also coached youth ice hockey teams at Chelsea Piers in New York City.